What is IIoT? Definition and Benefits of Industrial Internet of Things

 A study by the American Association for Quality found that those businesses shifting to digital processes and Industrial IoT have seen as high as 82% increase in efficiency accompanied by 49% fewer defects.
 Why?
 According to the study, relying on smart connected factories (a complete integration of computers and machines made possible through artificial intelligence (AI), machine learning, and deep analytics) can provide the following benefits:

-• These technologies can perform at a micro level that humans cannot.
+- These technologies can perform at a micro level that humans cannot.

-• They can work faster than humans.
+- They can work faster than humans.

-• They can allow for faster, objective, and more accurate decision-making.
+- They can allow for faster, objective, and more accurate decision-making.

-• Systems can process and analyze data to “see” patterns and trends not readily discernable by humans.
+- Systems can process and analyze data to “see” patterns and trends not readily discernable by humans.

-• They can decentralize decision-making by allowing many autonomous or semi-autonomous decisions from the platforms themselves.
+- They can decentralize decision-making by allowing many autonomous or semi-autonomous decisions from the platforms themselves.

 Manage Predictive Maintenance

 Predictive maintenance is the act of analyzing performing trends and using condition-based monitoring to alert your team to potential problems.
 By tracking material and equipment degradation over time, you should be able to reasonably predict when maintenance is necessary.
-This is opposed to reactive maintenance which only occurs after equipment or assets have already broken down or preventive maintenance which offers more routine scheduling regardless of performance.
+This is opposed to reactive maintenance, which only occurs after equipment or assets have already broken down, or preventive maintenance, which offers more routine scheduling regardless of performance.

 According to the Aberdeen Research Group, downtime across all manufacturing types equates to an average cost of $260,000/hour–something usually blamed on a lack of proper and predictive maintenance.
-This is because reactive maintenance equals a huge time loss determining what the issue is, how it can be fixed, and the cost of repairs.
+This is because reactive maintenance equals a huge time loss in determining what the issue is, how it can be fixed, and the cost of repairs.
 These are issues that can be prevented completely with the use of Industrial IoT solutions.

 Industrial Internet of Things technologies predict equipment health and maintenance needs by using the following:

-• Sensors: Outfit machines with sensors to detect variances and monitor for performance abnormalities.
+- Sensors: Outfit machines with sensors to detect variances and monitor for performance abnormalities.
 Measure conditions, motion, and vibration.

-• Connectivity: Link machines and sensors to one another.
+- Connectivity: Link machines and sensors to one another.

-• Machine Learning: Enable systems to learn and operate independently
+- Machine Learning: Enable systems to learn and operate independently

-• Cloud Computing: Pull all data together for complete visibility
+- Cloud Computing: Pull all data together for complete visibility

 The combination of these things creates a baseline level of consistent performance.
 Any variance from this baseline allows companies to see issues before they occur–allowing them to schedule maintenance prior to the downtime.
-It also provides companies the time needed to order parts required for the job, calculate the cost beforehand, and move production to another area of the facility.
+It also provides companies with the time needed to order parts required for the job, calculate the cost beforehand, and move production to another area of the facility.

 Improve Safety